rosekamallove/rosekamal.love/posts/4-evaluating-startup-ideas.md

 Okay, okay I get what you're saying but how do I use the "living in the future" thing to _get the freaking ideas_?
 Well, you start noticing the things that are missing.

-> If you're really at the leading edge of a rapidly changing field, there will be things that are obviously missing.
+> If you're really at the leading edge of a rapidly changing field, there will be things that are missing.
 >
 > PG